-HIST 243 History of Africa COURSE DATA: CREDITS: 3 • LECTURE: 3 • LAB: 0 • REPEAT: 0 commerce and trade routes.
+HIST 243 History of Africa COURSE DATA: CREDITS: 3 • LECTURE: 3 • LAB: 0 • REPEAT: 0 times.
+The topics will include pre-history, development of societies and culture, the emergency of stabile agriculture, and commerce and trade routes.
 IAI Code: S2 920N

 Covers the history of Africa from ancient times to colonial times.
-The topics will include pre-history, development of societies and culture, the emergency of stabile agriculture, and
+The topics will include pre-history, development of